DevTeam/Pure.DI/readme/resolve-methods.md

 DI.Setup(nameof(Composition))
     .Bind<IDependency>().To<Dependency>()
         // Specifies to create a regular public composition root
-        // of type "IDependency" with the name "DependencySingleton":
+        // of type "IDependency" with the name "DependencySingleton" .Root<IDependency>("DependencySingleton")
-        .Root<IDependency>("DependencySingleton")
     .Bind<IService>().To<Service>()
-        // Creates a private root that is only accessible from _Resolve_ methods:
+        // Specifies to create a private root
+        // that is only accessible from _Resolve_ methods .Root<IService>()
-        .Root<IService>()
     .Bind<IService>("Other").To<OtherService>()
-        // Creates a public root named _OtherService_ using the _Other_ tag:
+        // Specifies to create a public root named _OtherService_
+        // using the _Other_ tag
         .Root<IService>("OtherService", "Other");

 var composition = new Composition();